 First, it’s important to understand that the forex market itself is not a scam – it’s just the exchange of one currency to another, which is done routinely every single day.
-Whether you’re exchanging money from one bank to another or buying something from overseas on the internet, you’re a part of the forex market.
+Whether you’re exchanging money from one bank to another or using a platform like Mt4 white label, you’re a part of the forex market.

 Where it becomes risky is when you know little or nothing about forex scams – and how to avoid them.
 Unfortunately, more and more people including expats are getting conned out of an awful lot of their hard earned money, so here’s what to look out for:

 - If it looks too good to be true…

 … It probably is.
 It may be an old adage, but it’s definitely true for the wide world of forex.
 If a forex trader is offering the world and easy money, that’s a bright red flag – because while doing your homework pays off with good deals, there’s no such thing as a free lunch.

 Another sure sign of a forex scam is a service that boldly and loudly promises a lot – but explains very little.
 Get even more suspicious if your enquiries for more information are met with dodged or obviously dodgy answers.